Thursday 20 February 2014, 2-5pm, and Thursday 27 February 2014, 2-5pm

 How are the Seminar Training Days organized?

-For the Seminar Training Days, all first-year graduate students are divided into groups of about ten: there will be six or seven groups this year.
+For the Seminar Training Days, all first-year graduate students are divided into groups of about ten: there are usually five or six groups each year.
 The groups convene concurrently on both days.
 Within each group, half the group presents its work on the first Training Day, and the other half presents its work on the second Training Day.
 Therefore, it is essential that all participants attend the entirety of both Training Days.

 How are the groups constituted?